 To achieve ROI, programs are integrated and tied to MOUs and annual workplans vs. one-off activities.
 Case studies and pilots bring conversations and discussions to a practical, implementation level.
 In this way, true systems level impact is achieved.

 General Aviation & Business Aviation

 Organization and Staff

-Sherry Carbary, President of Boeing China, ACP Co-Chair
+Sherry Carbary, President of Boeing China

 By joining the U.S.-China Aviation Cooperation Program you’ll be part of a highly recognized organization whose mission is to assist with China’s aviation growth, and: